-To improve internal processes, enhance client service levels and drive efficiencies in media deployment, the Company has consistently focused on the rapid adoption of technological innovations, complemented by a long-standing commitment to Continuous Improvement and Lean Enterprise methodologies, and business process management tools that further simplify and improve existing internal workflows, and reduce costs.
-For example, Quad's own Smartools® proprietary enterprise resource planning system provides seamless, real-time information flow across print sales and estimating, production planning, scheduling, manufacturing, warehousing, logistics, invoicing, reporting and customer service.
+Quad's maintains its leadership in print by leveraging its expertise in every facet of print production and deployment.
+Quad's own Smartools® proprietary enterprise resource planning system provides seamless, real-time information flow across print sales and estimating, production planning, scheduling, manufacturing, warehousing, logistics, invoicing, reporting and customer service.
 Quad also has applied robotic process automation to streamline data processing and report generation.
-This allows employees to focus on value-adding tasks, while the robotic process completes the transactional, repetitive functions.
 Where appropriate, Quad also leverages artificial intelligence in areas such as labor management, scheduling and predictive machine maintenance.

-While print's traditional role in media engagement is changing, Quad continues to believe it is an important and strategic channel for brand owners and marketers and, therefore, continues to make investments in its print manufacturing and distribution capabilities averaging 2% of its annual net sales for capital expenditures over the past five years.
+Quad continues to make investments in the most advanced and efficient print manufacturing and distribution capabilities in the industry, averaging 2% of its annual net sales for capital expenditures over the past five years.
 These investments, which include automated guided vehicles, robotic palletizers and efficient digital and wide-web offset presses, have resulted in what the Company believes is the most advanced and efficient print manufacturing and distribution capabilities in the industry and have allowed the Company to reduce the amount invested in recent years without impacting its leading technological excellence.
 These investments also have enabled it to remain the print industry's high-quality, low-cost producer.

 Marketing Management: Quad leverages its deep expertise and expansive network to help clients manage their operations the way it runs its own - with diligence toward efficiency and cost-savings.
-Through this innovative approach, Quad alleviates operational complexities for clients by offering its network of in-house experts and capabilities for marketing and production outsourcing; sourcing and procurement of goods and services; and print and paper management.
+Through this innovative approach, Quad removes friction in the process, offering clients its network of in-house experts and capabilities for marketing and production outsourcing; sourcing and procurement of goods and services; and print and paper management.
 As a result, clients can focus on other critical aspects of business while leveraging Quad's expertise and purchasing power.